adityasingh3007/Gesture-Controlled-Wireless-Game-Controller/README.md

 + Accelerometer interfacing is done.
 + Interfacing with Python is done.
 + Code for Transmitter, Receiver microcontroller is done.
-+ Transmission can be done from distance upto 2.5 meters(approx).
++ Transmission can be done from distance up to 3.5 meters(approx).
++ Asphalt, Star Defender, Motor racing game can be played using these codes.
 ````
 NOTE: Basic objective of the prototype has been achived.
-Now this need a little bit of modification to make it as much as user freindly as we can.
+Now this need a
+	  little bit of modification to make it as much as user freindly as we can.
 ````
 ## Things to be Done
 + Instead of Accelerometer, we can think of using Joystick.
 + Also a keypad control can be added so, if the user wants to control it with the button he can
 + In NEC protocol we have the address to target which TSOP module we want to send the data.
-So to prevent interference of different IR Signals with different TSOP, we have to make atleast 90(this will varry as per the number of registrations) different address (*8-bit binary form*). hand.
+So to prevent interference of different IR Signals with different TSOP, we have to make atleast 90(this will varry as per the number of registrations) different address (*8-bit binary form*).

 ## Components to be Used:
 + Arduino UNO